TomKrauss/pks-edit/doc/markdown.md

 - <code>code tag to style code</code >.
 - <span style="color: teal;">using CSS style to color text in color **teal**</span>
 - <em>Emphasis</em>, < i >italic</i>, <b>bold</b> and then <br > text wrapped around.
-- Text enclosed in a &lt;span&gt; tag <span class="operator">with a style class (taken from the PKS-Edit theme) is used to select the foreground color.</span>
+- Text enclosed in a &lt;span&gt; tag <span class="operator">with a style class (taken from the PKS Edit theme) is used to select the foreground color.</span>
 ```
 - <code>code tag to style code</code >.
 - <span style="color: teal;">using CSS style to color text in color **teal**</span>
 - <em>Emphasis</em>, < i >italic</i>, <b>bold</b> and then <br > text wrapped around.
-- Text enclosed in a &lt;span&gt; tag <span class="operator">with a style class (taken from the PKS-Edit theme) is used to select the foreground color.</span>
+- Text enclosed in a &lt;span&gt; tag <span class="operator">with a style class (taken from the PKS Edit theme) is used to select the foreground color.</span>

 <p style="width: 50%; text-align:right">Here is a block of text which has a defined width and is *right aligned* using a CSS style specification.
 Here is a block of text which has a width defined using a CSS style specification.
 Here is a block of text which has a width defined using a CSS style specification.
 Here is a block of text which has a width defined using a CSS style specification.
 Here is a block of text which has a width defined using a CSS style specification.</p>